youtype/boto3_stubs_docs/mypy_boto3_directconnect/client.md

 ### create_lag

-Creates a link aggregation group (LAG) with the specified number of bundled physical dedicated connections between the customer network and a specific AWS Direct Connect location.
+Creates a link aggregation group (LAG) with the specified number of bundled physical dedicated connections between the customer network and a specific Direct Connect location.

 Type annotations for `boto3.client("directconnect").create_lag` method.